“Air-Mobile”

 And needing him, and, whoever is helping out, to quickly re-arm it, hot fuel it if needed, or check on quick Maintainance, or problems in a hurry, so the aircraft can get back on target.
 His, and the rest of the ground crew’s jobs started well before the warrant and officer pilots arrived.

 Upon deployment to Vietnam in 1967, the 1st Squadron / 1st Cavalry Regiment consisted of three armored cavalry troops and one air troop, D Troop, which was not deployed until July of 1968.
-D Troop spent that year training and equipping at Foty Hood to be one of the First Air Cavalry Troops constituted as red unit gunships, white unit-observation, and the blue, unit being aero-rifle platoons (Quick reaction forces).
+D Troop spent that year training and equipping at Fort Hood to be one of the First Air Cavalry Troops constituted as red unit gunships, white unit observation, and the blue unit, being aero-rifle platoons (Quick reaction forces).

 This organization provided flexibility, fire support, rapid response, closer communications and, extreme mobility ideally suited for jungle warfare and destined D Troop to primarily offensive missions like scouts, reconnaissance rapid insertion, search and destroy, interdiction and, attack; but also search and rescue, medivac, resupply, night flare drops and recovery of downed aircraft.

-D Troop was shipped to Vietnam with aircraft on board to join its parent unit, the 1st Squadron / 1st Cavalry Regiment, which had arrived ahead of them already, and attached to the 23rd Infantry Division, the ‘Americal Division’ dug-in at Chu Lai.
-But in-route, D Troop orders were changed.
-The 101st Airborne “Air-Mobile” was short of ‘Aviation Assets’ so D Troop was sent temporarily over to them.
+D Troop was shipped to Vietnam with aircraft on board to join its parent unit, the 1st Squadron / 1st Cavalry Regiment, which had arrived ahead of them already, and attached to the 23rd Infantry Division, the ‘Americal Division’ dug in at Chu Lai.
+But en route, D Troop orders were changed.
+The 101st Airborne “Air-Mobile” was short of ‘Aviation Assets’, so D Troop was sent temporarily over to them.
 The Troop disembarked at Da Nang (RVN) on July 21, 1968, the ships were uncovered, and put back together, then flown directly to Camp Eagle, prepped, and went to war, supporting the 101st Airborne Infantry Forces under the call sign “Saber”.
-The troop remained there until March of 1969 when they rejoined 1/1 Cavalry with the Americal Division, back at Chu Lai.
+The troop remained there until March of 1969, when they rejoined 1/1 Cavalry with the Americal Division, back at Chu Lai.

-The khaki shirt is much the image of the soldier returning back to the continental US.
-And this troop story, but from his second tour, the first one he had been infantry and decided to come back as a crew chief.
+The khaki shirt is much the image of the soldier returning to the continental US.
+And this troop story, but from his second tour, the first one he had been infantry, and decided to come back as a crew chief.

 With three and a half rows of decorations, notably the Silver Star, Purple-heart, Bronze-Star, and Air medal, multiple times, he has nothing to be ashamed of, one again he has done his duty, and the best he could, he tried to do the difference and felt strongly enough about it, that he came back.

-*I caught myself, and now I believe I have the cap wrongly portrayed, Where the DUI is on the left-forward side-there should be the red and white, round, “Airborne” patch, So re-shot uniform shirt with an “Airborne” Overseas Cap.
+**I caught myself, and now I believe I have the cap was wrongly portrayed, where the DUI is on the left-forward side-there should be the red and white, round, “Airborne” patch.
+So re-shot uniform shirt with an “Airborne” Overseas Cap.
+But now the Wings should be under the CIB Award!

 Staff Sergeant, 82nd Airborne (Air):